cdot/Hotpot/README.md

 ```
 Error polling 28-0115914ff5ff CRC check failed ''
 ```
+It will also send you mail (if you have an admin mail address set in the config) if no good reading has been received for more than 10 minutes.

 There are a number of things you can try to improve performance:
 - Use a 5V Vdd to supply the DS18b20s.
 The signal line must still be pulled up to 3.3V, however (don't pull it to 5V or you'll fry the GPIO)
 - Disable IRQs in the `wire` module (`sudo sh -c "echo options wire disable_irqs=1 >> /etc/modprobe.d/wire.conf"` and reboot)
 - Reduce the frequency with which UIs (browser or Android) poll the server.
+- Allocate a separate GPIO pin for each sensor.

 ### Set up a user